-Each Derbyshire Safeguarding Children Board (DSCB) member organisation should identify a named senior officer, known as the designated officer, with overall responsibility for:
+Each Derby and Derbyshire Safeguarding partnership member organisation should identify a named senior officer, known as the designated officer, with overall responsibility for:

-- Ensuring that the organisation deals with allegations in accordance with these procedures;

-- Resolving any inter-agency issues;

-- Liaising with the DSCB on the subject.
+- Ensuring that the organisation deals with allegations in accordance with these procedures; - Resolving any inter-agency issues; - Liaising with the Derby and Derbyshire Safeguarding Children Partnership on the subject.

-Employers and voluntary organisations should also ensure they have clear policies in place setting out the process, including timescales, for investigation and what support/advice is available to those individuals about whom allegations have been made.
+Employers and voluntary organisations should also ensure they have clear policies in place setting out the process, including timescales, for investigation and what support/advice is available to those individuals whom allegations have been made.